-Jill Ellis earned more in World Cup year, but still not as much as her U.S. men’s counterpart
+Jill Ellis earned more in World Cup year but still not as much as her U.S. men’s counterpart

 Only five players are listed in the tax documents, but that is typical when most of the squad earns about the same.

-Global data is not available and, because the soccer federation subsidizes many NWSL salaries, it’s difficult to compare U.S. earnings to elite female players making most of their money from clubs.
+Global data is not available, and because the soccer federation subsidizes many NWSL salaries, it’s difficult to compare U.S. earnings to elite female players making most of their money from clubs.

 The U.S. women have been locked in a long-standing legal battle with the federation over pay equity.
 However, the teams have different collective bargaining agreements: The women are on salary while the men receive payments for appearances.